 The commission conducts public hearings, renders decisions and makes recommendations to the City Council on all significant development proposals and land use and development matters, including:

 General plan amendments

-Other zoning, land use, or environmental policy issues
+Other zoning, land use, or environmental policy issues.

-The Commission also functions as the as the Historic Preservation Commission and appeal body for decisions of the Director.
+The commission also functions as the as the Historic Preservation Commission and appeal body for decisions of the Director.

-Developing environmental and procedural documentation as required under state planning and zoning, subdivision and California Environmental Quality Act laws for all entitlements and land use related actions
+Developing environmental and procedural documentation as required under state planning and zoning, subdivision and California Environmental Quality Act laws for all entitlements and land use related actions;

-Preparing staff reports and specific recommendations
+Preparing staff reports and specific recommendations;

-Scheduling and advertising public hearings
+Scheduling and advertising public hearings.

-Community Development staff also supports Council proceedings on appeals of Commission actions.
+Supporting Council proceedings on appeals of Commission actions.